Project Partners

 Workshops

-Frehmann, K., Peter, E., Klein, S., Greussing, E., & Gaiser, F. (2023).
-Mit der (Un-)Beständigkeit der Forschungsobjekte in der HMC umgehen.
-Workshop at the 68th Annual Meeting of DGPuK in May 2023 in Bremen, Germany.
+Frehmann, K., Peter, E., Klein, S., Greussing, E., & Gaiser, F. (2023, May).
+Mit der (Un-)Beständigkeit der Forschungsobjekte in der HMC umgehen [Workshop].
+68th Annual Meeting of the German Communication Association (DGPuK), Bremen, Germany.